verypedro/Comet/README.md

 ![Comet banner](meta/banner.png)

-An all-in-one screenshot manager for the 3DS — browse everything in a grid, preview 3DS captures in real stereoscopic 3D, manage DS screenshots straight out of nds-bootstrap's tar, filter by type or date, and copy or delete individually or in batches.
+An all-in-one screenshot manager for the 3DS.
+Browse everything in a grid, preview 3DS captures in real stereoscopic 3D, manage DS screenshots straight out of nds-bootstrap's tar, filter by type or date, and copy or delete individually or in batches.